-Because occupations involving physical labor dominate the local economy, Gillette is generally considered to be a blue-collar town.
-37.48% of the Gillette workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Gillette is a blue-collar town, with 37.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Gillette is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Gillette who work in office and administrative support (13.39%), sales jobs (9.99%), and management occupations (7.23%).

-The percentage of adults in Gillette who are college-educated is close to the national average for all communities of 21.84%: 17.89% of the adults in Gillette have a bachelor's degree or advanced degree.
+In terms of college education, Gillette is nearly on par with the US average for all cities of 21.84%: 17.89% of adults 25 and older in Gillette have a bachelor's degree or advanced degree.